 While dental sealants are ideal for younger patients, anyone can benefit from their use.
 We often recommend them for our youngest patients since they are more likely to develop decay.
 To protect teeth, our team applies a thin layer of composite resin to their chewing surface, typically on molars and premolars because of their deep pits and fissures.
 Since these teeth are the most susceptible to decay and breakdown, they have the most to gain from this treatment.
 Dental sealants usually last about 10 years before requiring retreatment.

 Both children and adults can suffer from a little-known condition called bruxism.
 Also referred to as chronic teeth grinding, this habit can cause permanent damage to tooth enamel as well as chronic pain in the mouth and jaw if left untreated.
 The best way to counter potential damage to your teeth is via a custom-made nightguard.
 With our digital impression scanner, we can capture an incredibly precise image of your teeth and use it to design and fabricate a nightguard that fits comfortably and offers long-term protection.

 Since 363 days out of the year you and your family are going to be practicing at-home oral care, it’s important that you’re informed on the best habits and techniques to maintain between your routine cleanings and checkups.
-Our office recommends Clinpro™ toothpaste, but any fluoridated toothpaste will do.
+Our dental office can recommend several options for flouridated toothpaste that fit your needs.
 If you need additional help honing your flossing technique or finding a floss that fits comfortably between your teeth, our team of dentists and hygienists can provide recommendations and point you in the right direction.